 Do it anyway.

 If you’re nervous about nursing in public, that’s okay, but remember that you’re doing a mega-important job in feeding your baby, and you can absolutely do that anywhere your baby decides he needs to eat.
-Bring a chic nursing cover if you feel more comfortable that way, and scope out places to nurse in your favorite shops and malls so you always know exactly where to go to grab some quiet and a comfy seat.
+Bring a chic nursing cover or open nursing shawl if you feel more comfortable that way, and scope out places to nurse in your favorite shops and malls so you always know exactly where to go to grab some quiet and a comfy seat.

 Pro tip: Try to snag a corner booth in a restaurant if you’re feeling particularly shy, they’re great for nursing discreetly without attracting curious glances.